eclipsesource/jsonforms-tooling/generator-jsonforms/README.md

 ### Path

 Enter the path where you want to install the project.
-(Default: current terminal folder)
+(Default: current working directory)

 Command:
 ```shell